A Framework of Inertial Alternating Direction Method of Multipliers for Non-Convex Non-Smooth Optimization: An inertial ADMM framework

-As iADMM allows to use extrapolation in the update of $x_i^k$ and $y^k$, the Lagrangian is not guaranteed to satisfy the sufficient descent property; in fact, it is not guaranteed to decrease at each iteration.
-Instead, it has the following nearly sufficiently decreasing property as stated in the following Propositions~\ref{prop:NSDP} and~\ref{prop:NSDP-fory}. \begin{proposition} (i) Considering the update in~\eqref{eq:xi-updatenew}, in general when $x_i\mapsto u_i(x_i,z) + g_i(x_i)$ is nonconvex, we choose $\kappa_i> \|A_i^*A_i\|$.
-Denote $a_i^k= \beta \zeta_i^k(\kappa_i+\| \mathcal A_i^* \mathcal A_i \|)$.
-Then
+As iADMM allows to use extrapolation in the update of $x_i^k$ and $y^k$, the Lagrangian is not guaranteed to decrease at each iteration.
+Instead, it has the following nearly sufficiently decreasing property as stated in the following Propositions~\ref{prop:NSDP} and~\ref{prop:NSDP-fory}.